cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Coverage and Version Compatibility

-The current version ('main') implements the tree algorithm, inclusion proof and consistency proof concepts of this draft.
+The current version ('main') implements the verifiable data structure algorithm, inclusion proof and consistency proof concepts of this draft.

 ## License